tardism/extensibella/docs/encoding_format.md

 Because types can be extended, these should be introduced as host relations.

-A module `mod` must define a translation relation for each nonterminal `Nt` it introduces.
-Even if none of the productions the module introduces translate, it must define this relation so extensions to the module may write rules for it for the constructs they introduce.
+A module `mod` must define a projection relation for each nonterminal `Nt` it introduces.
+Even if none of the productions the module introduces project, it must define this relation so extensions to the module may write rules for it for the constructs they introduce.
-If the translation relation for `mod:Nt` takes one argument, of type `a`, to define the translation, its translation relation must be defined as
+If the projection relation for `mod:Nt` takes one argument, of type `a`, to define the projection, its projection relation must be defined as
 ```
-Define $trans__mod-$-Nt : a -> $ty__mod-$-Nt -> $ty__mod-$-Nt -> prop by
+Define $proj__mod-$-Nt : a -> $ty__mod-$-Nt -> $ty__mod-$-Nt -> prop by
 ...
 ```
-The first `mod:Nt` argument is the translating syntax and the second `mod:Nt` is the translated-to syntax.
+The first `mod:Nt` argument is the projecting syntax and the second `mod:Nt` is the projected-to syntax.

 Extension Relations
 ----------------------------------------------------------------------
 Extension relations are defined as above, but must also include a special clause.
-Recall extension-introduced relations are defined by translation of the primary component.
-Each extension-introduced relation must have a clause (or several clauses, if there are multiple translation rules) with these rules for the required unknown constructor of the primary component (e.g. `$unknown_imp-$-Nt`).
+Recall extension-introduced relations are defined by projection of the primary component.
+Each extension-introduced relation must have a clause (or several clauses, if there are multiple projection rules) with these rules for the required unknown constructor of the primary component (e.g. `$unknown_imp-$-Nt`).
 These clauses must come after all other clauses for the relation.